nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 !!! question "Exercise"

-    Run your pipeline with the `test` and `docker` profile.
+    Run your pipeline with the `test` and `singularity` profile.

     ```bash
     cd /workspace/gitpod/nf-develop
-    nextflow run nf-core-myfirstpipeline -profile test,docker --outdir results
+    nextflow run nf-core-myfirstpipeline -profile test,singularity --outdir results
     ```

+    The pipeline should run successfully!

 ## Adding a new tool to your pipeline